citizenfx/fivem-docs/content/docs/_index.md

 ## Server owners
 * 🤩 Find out how to [start a server][server-manual] on FiveM.
+* 🧩 Download or buy fancy [resources](./server-manual/finding-resources) for your server, or discover a [🔩 framework](./server-manual/frameworks) to use.

 ## Asset developers
 * 🧐 Get started developing assets for FiveM using our [🧰 Cfx.re Development Kit](./fxdk),